src-one/LiquidCrystal_I2C/README.md

 # LiquidCrystal_I2C
-LiquidCrystal Arduino library for the DFRobot I2C LCD displays
+Extended I2C LiquidCrystal library for the Arduino Framework with full compatibility.
+Compatible to ESP8266 and Atmel processors!